 Here’s a list of a few on offer, but keep an eye out online for other opportunities.

-The Guild of Air Pilots and Air Navigators offer several flying scholarships and bursaries which provide a unique opportunity for people who would like to become pilots or further their qualifications as pilots.
+The Honourable Company of Air Pilots (formerly known as the Guild of Air Pilots and Air Navigators, GAPAN) offers several flying scholarships and bursaries which provide a unique opportunity for people who would like to become pilots or further their qualifications as pilots.
 Among the awards offered are the Past Master Mike Grayburn Award and The Cadogarn Charitable Trust, which both award funding for one PPL, as well as the Sir Adrian Swire Award and the Weetabix Charitable Trust which both sponsor type ratings.
-GAPAN also offer gliding scholarships.
+HCAP also offers gliding scholarships, as well as a JOC (Jet Orientation Course) scholarship and a complete ATPL ground school award.
 For more details and application forms, visit:

 - THE AIR LEAGUE